mamohamed252/SBA-HTML-CSS-JS/README.md

 Inline, internal, and external styling
 Use five different CSS selectors
-Don’t use too many fonts
+Donï¿½t use too many fonts
 Use colors that complement each other
 Use Flexbox (Optional)
 Use SASS/SCSS (Optional)